apache/fineract/INSTALL.md

 ## 1. Amazon Public AMI

-  Use AWS Wizard to launch instance by using this link: <a target="_blank" href="https://console.aws.amazon.com/ec2/home?region=eu-west-1#launchAmi=ami-2b2d3f5f" title="Mifos Platform Public AMI 1.13.0.RELEASE">ami-2b2d3f5f</a>
+  Use AWS Wizard to launch instance by using this link: <a target="_blank" href="https://console.aws.amazon.com/ec2/home?region=eu-west-1#launchAmi=ami-948b6be3" title="Mifos Platform Public AMI 1.13.0.RELEASE">Mifos Platform AMI (ami-948b6be3)</a>

   *Note:* Read through the following as you step through the AWS Wizard